Kira-Legacy/Responsive-Landing-Page/README.md

 # T1-responsive-landing-page
-Task 1 for my internship program.
+Task 1 for my internship program as a web developer.